GreenDelta/openLCA2-manual/src/installation/memory.md

 ![](../media/settings_configuration.png)
 _Preferences Configuration_

 >_**Note**_: Increasing the memory allocation does not necessarily improve performance.
 When openLCA is assigned a large amount of memory, the Java garbage collector may run less frequently.
 Hence, the collection cycle can take longer and may temporarily affect the application.
 As a result, openLCA may appear slower for short periods even when more memory has been allocated.
-For this reason, memory should be increased only as needed.
+You can check memory usage in the Task Manager.
+Finally, memory should be increased only as needed.
 >